SideChannelMarvels/Deadpool/wbs_aes_ches2016/DCA/README.md

 First go to the ```target``` directory and compile the white-box.

-Using Tracer to acquire execution traces, here recording the lowest byte of each address from which data is being read:
+Using TracerGrind to acquire execution traces on address range 0x108000-0x130000, here recording the lowest byte of each address from which data is being read:

 ```bash
 ./trace_it.py